 To translate total queen biomass into individual queens, we first determined the relative investment in claustral versus parasitic queens.
 We did this using a variable, ptype, which could range from ~0 to 1 and represented the proportion of queen biomass invested in claustral queens.
 The value of ptype was assigned to the initial colonies in each simulation, was inherited by daughter colonies thereafter, and varied across simulations (see Experimental design).
 We divided the total mass of each queen type by average queen mass to determine the total number of queens to produce that year.
 For this step we assumed an average dry mass of 4.7 mg for parasitic queens and 7.2 mg for claustral queens (Helms & Godfrey 2016).
 Finally, to simulate the near total mortality that occurs during mating and early colony founding, we randomly deleted 95% of the queens of both types produced by each colony.
 Mortality among dispersing fire ant queens is known to be high (estimated at over 99%, Whitcomb et al. 1973, Tschinkel 1992) but is difficult to measure.
 Our value of 95% is therefore just an estimate.
 The simulation results were not sensitive to this random queen mortality, however, as the arenas were nearly fully occupied by territories, and competition for space appeared to be the dominant driver of colony growth (see Results).
 The remaining queens from all colonies were added to a data frame that recorded their type and colony of origin.

 Although annual queen production was determined in January, queen dispersal took place over several months throughout the year.
 For parasitic queens, half the queens dispersed in February and half in March (Morrill 1974, Tschinkel 1996).
 Claustral queens dispersed in the spring and summer—20% in April, 20% in May, 30% in June, 20% in July, and 10% in August (Morrill 1974).
 Queens dispersed away from their parent colony according to random draws of direction and distance.
 Direction was drawn from a uniform distribution of 0 to 360 degrees.
 For claustral queens distance was drawn from a gamma distribution with a mean of 20 meters and a standard deviation of 2 meters.
-For parasitic queens we used a gamma distribution with a higher mean and standard deviation (30 ±3 meters), to reflect the more favorable flight morphology that results from their reduced weight (Helms & Kaspari 2014, 2015, 2016).
-Fire ant queens in the field routinely disperse several hundred meters and occasionally several kilometers (Tschinkel 2013).
+For parasitic queens we used a gamma distribution with a higher mean and standard deviation (30 ±3 meters), to reflect the more favorable flight morphology that results from their reduced weight (Helms & Kaspari 2014, 2015, Helms & Godfrey 2016).
+Fire ant queens in the field routinely disperse several hundred meters and occasionally several kilometers (Tschinkel 2013, Helms et al. 2016a, b).
 Our dispersal distances are thus not realistic.
 Attempts to use more realistic dispersal distances resulted in extremely large numbers of colonies that caused simulations to progress slowly and eventually crash.
 Based on these trials, however, simulations with long dispersal distances appeared to have the same dynamics as those with short distances, with the exception that farther dispersal causes populations to expand their ranges more rapidly.
 Queens that dispersed across the lower side of the arena, the only bounded edge, were considered dead and we deleted them.
 Those that flew across the right or left edges of the arena were repositioned within the arena but on the opposite side, as if the left-right dimension was continuous and circular (i.e., a cylinder).
 There were no constraints on upward dispersal.